 NCERT appreciates the hardwork done by the Textbook Development Committee and its Chief Advisors, Neerja Sharma, Lady Irwin College, University of Delhi and Shagufa Kapadia, M.S.
 University, Baroda, Vadodra.
 We are indebted to the institutions and organisations which have generously permitted us to draw upon their resources, material and personnel.
 We are especially grateful to the members of the National Monitoring Committee, appointed by the Department of Secondary and Higher Education, Ministry of Human Resource Development under the Chairpersonship of Professor Mrinal Miri and Professor G.P.
 Deshpande, for their valuable time and contribution.
 We are particularly grateful to the members of the sub-committee for Human Ecology and Family Sciences (HEFS), Mariamma Varghese, former Vice-Chancellor, SNDT Women's University, Mumbai, and S. Anandalakshmy, former Director, Lady Irwin College, University of Delhi for their contribution for reviewing the textbook.

-in the quality of its products, NCERT welcomes comments and suggestions which will enable us to undertake further revision and refinement.
+As an organisation committed to systemic reform and continuous improvement in the quality of its products, NCERT welcomes comments and suggestions which will enable us to undertake further revision and refinement.